 Named after a psionic group-mind a species from Starcraft called the Protoss have.
 It’s formed of a network of people delegating computation to group consensus, of people having more need to track the consensus than reality and insufficient resolution to track both, and of people inflicting computations on each other.
 In Starcraft, the main faction of Protoss can hardly imagine society or coordination without it.
 Those who break out are heretics and are exterminated wherever found.
 It gives a form of afterlife.
 It is eventually pwned and corrupted by a dark god, forcing all Protoss to sever their psionic nerve cords to avoid becoming his pawns.
-Val calls this the social web.
-A strongly overlapping concept is the Matrix.

 “Godric had defeated Dark Lords, fought to protect commoners from Noble Houses and Muggles from wizards.
 He’d had many fine friends and true, and lost no more than half of them in one good cause or another.
 He’d listened to the screams of the wounded, in the armies he’d raised to defend the innocent; young wizards of courage had rallied to his calls, and he’d buried them afterward.”
 The true hero contract says, “pour free energy at my direction, and it will go into optimization for good.”
 This is sort of the opposite of a hero contract, a promise that it really isn’t about putting energy into sucking the hero’s dick like normal.
 This contract is not designed for either side to be appealing to everyone.